Assembler: Electronic Certificate

 Career Outlook

-Employers are hiring skilled electronic & mechanical assembly workers right now in thriving industries like aerospace, manufacturing, and defense.
+Employers are hiring skilled electronic assembly workers right now in thriving industries like aerospace, manufacturing, and defense, in such positions as production supervisor, quality control inspector, or advanced technician

 The U.S. Bureau of Labor Statistics anticipates approximately 209,800 job openings annually in the field.
 Retirement trends mean even more openings in the near future.

-A career as an assembler can also serve as a stepping stone to more advanced roles in the manufacturing and technology sectors.
-With additional training and experience, assemblers can transition into such positions as wire harness assembler, avionics technician, or manufacturing inspector.
+A career as an electronic assembler can also serve as a stepping stone to more advanced roles in engineering support or system design.

 - What is IPC J-STD-001 certification?